Local Places for Nature – Breaking Barriers

 - we did not follow the published procedures for assessing your application

 - we have misunderstood a significant part of your application

 - we did not take notice of relevant information

-A formal complaint must be made in writing by emailing firstname.lastname@example.org within 10 working days of receiving your application decision.
+A formal complaint must be made in writing within 10 working days of receiving your application decision.
+You must send your complaint to: firstname.lastname@example.org.
 We aim to acknowledge your complaint within three working days.

-Your complaint will initially be reviewed by an area/country director from The National Lottery Heritage Fund, who is independent of recommendation and decision panels for this fund.
+Your complaint will initially be reviewed by one of our Nation & Area Directors, who is independent of recommendation and decision panels for this fund.

 We aim to communicate a decision within 15 working days from when you submitted your complaint.

 For assistance, contact our Customer Services Team on 020 7591 6044 or email email@example.com.

 We will regularly review this guidance and respond to user feedback.
 We reserve the right to make changes as required.
 We will communicate any changes as quickly as possible via this webpage.